-During your first 72 hours in custody, you will be placed in the classification housing unit.
+During your first 72 hours, you will be placed in the classification housing unit.
 After your classification period, you will be assigned to a housing unit (cell block or dorm).
 Until you are classified, you will not be allowed visits, recreation, or programs.
-You will be allowed out of your room one hour each day in addition to meal times.
-Telephones will be available at those times, exclusive of the breakfast hour.
-Showers are allowed from 6:45 a.m. to 7:30 a.m. and 6:00 p.m. to 7:00 p.m. in the blocks and between 6:00 a.m. and 10:00 p.m. in the dorms.
+You will be allowed out of your room one hour each day in addition to meal times, excluding breakfast.
+Telephones will be available at those times.
+Showers are allowed after dinner tray pick-up from approximately 5:45 p.m. to 8:00 p.m. while on classification.